 Man in the Machine: His monsters also fit this trope, seeing as how those are angels inside the armor.

 Plot Twist: One of the most infamous in the entire franchise.
 After being hyped as a dark Yusei from the Bad Future, it instead turned out he was a random scientist who altered himself to look like Yusei.
-The fans were... not impressed.

-Shout Out: Possibly to the Truth.
+Shout-Out: Possibly to the Truth.
 It claims to be 'the one who knows the truth' and offers to tell Sherry the truth in exchange for her accepting her fate being changed.

 Super Power Lottery: His deck.
 Trap cards that can be activated directly from the hand.
 Any deck would get a big boost with just one of them, imagine a dozen or more!